 In contrast, if this news is surprising to you, or you don't know the details surrounding the divorce, then simply say something such as: "Thank you for telling me.
 I know that must have been hard," followed by "I am here for you."
 Avoid the words "I'm sorry."
 This can imply wrongdoing, which can further your friend's feeling of self-doubt and guilt.
 Instead, ask how they are doing and how the situation makes them feel.
 Let them dictate the tone of the conversation.

 If you want to help with your friend, there are plenty of ways to be there as they move through the divorce process.
 Rather than asking what they need, be proactive and assign yourself to specific tasks.

 - "I'd love to bring you over some dinner tonight," followed with, "What would you like me to pick up for you?"

 - "I'm heading to the grocery store today and would like to grab your groceries for you if that's okay."
 Then clarify, "Text me what you need and I'll drop it off whenever you'd like."

 - "I'd love to stop by and help with any chores or laundry if you'd like," and add, "You deserve a break and I am more than happy to help."

 Listen to Them

-Some people, especially in the midst of pain, tend to speak circularly, coming back to their emotional process and/or something that feels confusing to them.
-This is a totally normal aspect of processing and although it may seem repetitive to you, jumping in to try to problem solve will typically not work at this stage in the grieving process, nor may it be something that your friend ever asks of you.
-Help your friend understand that you hear them by saying:
+Some people, especially while in pain, tend to speak circularly, continuously noting things that feel confusing or upsetting to them.
+This is a normal aspect of processing and although it may seem repetitive to you, jumping in to try to problem solve will typically not work at this stage in the grieving process.

 - "It sounds like you're feeling hurt by (insert specific situation)."